iyzhang/misogyny/README.md

 [*Men Explain Things to Me*](https://www.haymarketbooks.org/books/691-men-explain-things-to-me) [4].

-What happens when a woman is an expert and a man is not? — a situation that I find myself in frequently.
-Then misogyny steps in to enforce what the men perceive to be the societal (and moral) norms.
+What happens when a woman is an expert and a man is not?
+(A situation that I find myself in frequently.)
+Then, misogyny steps in to enforce what the men perceive to be the societal (and moral) norms.
 Not only do I have the gall to not look like a computer scientist, I have the gall to actually be better at it than them.
 This is obviously completely unacceptable and my fault.